“Do not be too timid and squeamish about your actions. All life is an experiment. The more experiments you make, the better.”

 Hitting the six figures target was the trigger to quit my job and take a mini-retirement.
 I wanted to see the world, free up some time to tackle the various projects swirling around my head, and relax a little from the strictures of the business world…

 I got rid of all my worldly possessions, and packed the few things that remained into a 22L day pack.
-Ultralight travel turned out to be awesome, and forced me to scrutinise every new possession that came into my life (packing list coming soon).
+Ultralight travel turned out to be awesome, and forced me to scrutinise every new possession that came into my life (here’s my packing list).

 I’ve hiked 150km across the Himalayas in flip-flops, worked my way through the loneliness and ennui that comes with solo travel, been walloped over the head with my own privilege after receiving five marriage proposals in one day, and learned all sorts of perspective-shifting life lessons.